EvgenyVenalainen/jd-folders-tool/README.md

 ___Johnny.Decimal folders' normalization tool___

-This application was intended to quickly change folder names according to JD system; a user could easily change names of folders and not keep the correspondence between different folder levels.
+This application was intended to quickly change a number in the folder names according to JD system; a user could easily change names of folders and not keep the correspondence between different folder levels.
 The application being launched inside the root folder will recover folder name consistency.